-You must register with Charge Place Scotland before being able to access charge points via either RFID card (£20 per annum) or smartphone app (free), though the RFID card is recommended as it works when there is a communication outage.
-Charge points in EDC are currently free to access once your account has been set up, including all of the EDC publicly available points, but increasingly tariffs are starting to be put in place.
+You must register with Charge Place Scotland before being able to access charge points via either RFID card (£10 after the 26 July 2021) or smartphone app (free), though the RFID card is recommended as it works when there is a communication outage.
+Charge points in EDC are currently free to access once the account has been set up but increasingly tariffs are being put in place across Scotland.
 Please check the location before you travel.

-· You must only use the electric charging bays to charge your car.
+- You must only use the electric charging bays to charge your car.
 If you have an electric car which does not need charged, you should park in a regular bay and display a ticket if appropriate.
 The only exception to this will be in the disabled bays where the blue badge is the only requirement.

-· All of our “Fast” Type 2 posts will maintain 22KW available to both sides even if 2 cars are plugged in.
-Where there are two or more posts then under extreme loads they will reduce power.
+All of our solo “Fast” Type 2 posts will maintain 22KW available to both sides even if 2 cars are plugged.
+When there are two or more posts then under extreme loads they will reduce power.
 However, at this time most cars are not able to pull the full 22KW and so service will be reduced based on your car’s capability.